Summer of '42: Box office

-The film became a blockbuster upon its release, grossing over $32 million, making it one of the most successful films of 1971, with an expense-to-profit ratio of 1:32; beyond that, it is estimated video rentals and purchases in the United States since the 1980s have produced an additional $20.5 million.
+The film became a blockbuster upon its release, grossing over $32 million, making it one of the most successful films of 1971, with an expense-to-profit ratio of 1:32;.
+Beyond that, it is estimated video rentals and purchases in the United States since the 1980s have produced an additional $20.5 million.
 On this point, Raucher said in May 2002 that his ten percent of the gross, in addition to royalties from book sales, "has paid bills ever since."

 Critical response

 Summer of '42 received positive reviews.
-The review aggregator website Rotten Tomatoes reported a 79% approval rating based on 24 reviews, with an average rating of 6.73/10.
+The review aggregator website Rotten Tomatoes reported a 79% approval rating based on 24 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 9 critics, indicating "mixed or average reviews".

 In The Guardian, Derek Malcolm wrote Summer of '42 "is one of those rare films you can't help liking simply for its aspirations, which are so honest and open-minded."
 He concluded, "You could, I suppose, view it as a deeply romantic film full of a specifically American yearning for the purity of pubescence.
 You could also view it more simply as an ingratiating comedy about latent sexuality.
 Either way you can't doubt its charm and sheer professionalism, even if the pace is slack at times."

 Vincent Canby of The New York Times expressed that Hermie's encounter with Dorothy is "a good deal more common in novels and screenplays (and in the Hermie-like fantasies of middle-aged writers) than in real life", but praised the film's "reticent quality of its romanticism" and its actors.
 Canby concluded the "foreground is mostly accurate, in which sexual panic and fist fights and nose bleeds are treated with the great comic respect they deserve."

 Some critics were critical of the film's nostalgic framework.
 Roger Ebert of the Chicago Sun-Times said the film is undercut by its rose-tinted nostalgic tone, writing, "Nostalgia is used as a distancing device -- to keep us safely insulated from the boy's immediate grief, love, and passion."
 Ebert noted the film is "beautifully produced and photographed", but lacked more of a perspective on Hermie's experiences and how it changed him.
 Variety wrote, "The emotional and sexual awakening of teenagers is a dramatic staple.
 Robert Mulligan’s Summer of '42 has a large amount of charm and tenderness; it also has little dramatic economy and much eye-exhausting photography which translates to forced and artificial emphasis on a strungout story."